 - Accept reality: Don’t fight what you cannot control.
 Mandela didn’t blame his captors or asked himself: “Why me?”
 He silenced the voice of self-pity and choose courage instead.
 He took what life threw at him and turned it into a lesson.

 - Respect everyone: Your freedom is not more valuable than other people’s.
 The belief that liberty is a status, we create hierarchies and divisions.
 You have rights, like everyone else.
 Freedom cannot be used as an excuse to bully the weak.

 - Choose silence: In-your-face beliefs are an attack on others, not freedom.
-You have the right to think what you want and speak up your mind.
+You have the right to think what you want and speak up your mind when necessary.
+But you have to respect people with different perspectives too — the world would be boring if we all think the same.
 Free will is not about doing what you can, but to choose what you actually do.
-To stay silent is an act of courage — choose real freedom.
+Sometimes we must speak up, others silence is a better way to neutralize attacks.